Vehicle Usage and Scheduling Policy

-When requests do not conform to the van management policy, the request will be directed by the coordinator to the director of administrative services for approval.
-If necessary, the director of administrative services will seek approval from the vice president of finance and administration for any non-conforming request.
+When requests do not conform to the van management policy, the request will be directed by the Scheduling Manager to the Director of Conferences and Events for approval.
+If necessary, the Director of Conferences and Events will seek approval from the Vice President of Finance and Treasurer for any non-conforming request.

 Public Safety will be responsible for downloading a daily reservation list.
-The Coordinator of Campus Scheduling will advise Public Safety of any last minute changes to the reservation list.
+The Scheduling Manager will advise Public Safety of any last minute changes to the reservation list.

 Van requests will be processed on a first-come, first-served basis.
 In the event of conflicting requests, reservations will be processed and confirmed according to the following priorities:

 - Priority One – Academic Service Learning:

 trips of off-campus programs related to a living-learning community (LLC), Saturday seminar, etc.

 student activities scheduled through the Center for Student Engagement & Leadership, Wolfington Center, Campus Ministry, Athletics (for requests requiring more than two vans), or Intramurals & Recreation

 activities scheduled by individual academic and co-curricular student groups, clubs, and organizations